Emergence of nonclassical radiation in strongly laser-driven quantum systems

 With the theoretical description established, we next analyze under which conditions in the field-driven electronic system a nonlinear dependence in $q$ of the dipole moment results.
 Similar to the work by Ivanov and coworkers \cite{Ivanov}, we find that light-matter entanglement, and thus, generation of nonclassical light of frequency $\Omega$, is favorable when this corresponds to resonant transitions in the system, i.e., $\Omega \approx \Delta E/\hbar$.
 Thereby, the population and phase of the ground and excited electronic states involved determine the characteristic nonclassical properties of the generated harmonics, as shown in Fig.~\ref{fig:Wigner-resonances}: the panels (a) show the resulting Wigner functions of the Ca model atom initially in the electronic ground state (a1) and being in a superposition state of an equally populated ground and excited electronic state (a2) ; panels (b1) and (b2) show the same for a diatomic model molecule with fixed internuclear distance.
 Ultimately, panels (c1, c2) display the corresponding Wigner function for the $\Omega=13$th harmonic generated from the laser-driven hydrogen atom, demonstrating nonclassical light in the UV region ($\lambda_{13}=171$ nm).
 As the output non-classical states strongly depend on the populations and phases of the ground/excited initial states in the system under consideration, this servers as an additional control determining the properties of the generated nonclassical light.

 So far, we have considered solely the interaction of single emitters/matter systems with intense light.
 An additional advantage of the presented theory is its universal scalability for an arbitrary number of quantum systems and quantized light modes.
 This case naturally includes mode-to-mode entanglement.
-Let us consider exemplary an ensemble of spatially isolated non-Coulomb-interacting emitters in a resonator.
+Let us consider exemplary an ensemble of spatially isolated non-Coulomb-interacting emitters in a resonator \cite{LargeNum}.
 Each quantum system $n$ is strongly driven by the intense laser field and generates a certain harmonic of frequency $\Omega$ via its oscillating dipole $d_{n} (\beta q,t )=e_j \langle x(\beta q, t)\rangle_j$.
-Such a superposition $D(\beta{q},t)=\sum_n {d_{n}(\beta{q},t)}$ can, under certain conditions, lead to the generation of intense non-classical light, as we demonstrate in Fig.~\ref{fig:intense}.
-As explained above, also the multi-dipole systems feature resonances and, therefore, lead to relatively high dipole nonlinearity.
-Due to the large number of emitters under consideration, nonclassicality is noticeable even for intense output states of light.
-Note that for nonclassical input states instead of the usual coherent/vacuum states considered so far, the nonclassicality of the radiation can be significantly enhanced (see Fig.~\ref{fig:intense} right), paving the way to generating bright, highly nonclassical light.
+Such a superposition $D(\beta{q},t)=\sum_n {d_{n}(\beta{q},t)}$ can, under certain conditions, lead to the generation of intense non-classical light, as we demonstrate in Fig.~\ref{fig:intense}. \bl{Of course, such a scenario constitutes an idealized assumption, however, is evoked to demonstrate the scalability of our approach.} As explained above, also the multi-dipole systems feature resonances and, therefore, lead to relatively high dipole nonlinearity.
+Due to the large number of emitters under consideration, nonclassicality is noticeable even for intense output states of light. \bl{We emphasize once again that we do not need to evoke the assumption that the driver or its harmonics are initially coherent, vacuum (Gaussian), or classical fields.} For nonclassical initial harmonic states instead of the usual coherent/vacuum states considered so far, the nonclassicality of the output radiation can be significantly enhanced (see Fig.~\ref{fig:intense} b), paving the way to generating bright, highly nonclassical light.